What are the uses of a business valuation?

 - Valuation of a specialty steel products business as part of an S-election

-- Software company SFAS 142 business valuation for a reporting unit of a Forbes 100 Japanese company
+- Software company valuation of the total invested captial under ASC 350 (Goodwill impairment) for a reporting unit of a Forbes 100 Japanese company

 - Invested capital business valuation of a Midwest based medical imaging (MRI) company as part of an acquisition

 - Stock valuation of a New York based talent agency which represents well known classical artists, instrumentalists and orchestras

 - Business valuations of several of the nation's largest branded food products companies

 - Valuation of the common and preferred stock of a specialty chemicals company in Texas